iredmail/docs/en_US/iredmail-easy/iredmail-easy.what.is.ssh.jump.server.md

-# What is SSH jump server
+# iRedMail Easy: What is SSH jump server

 It's common that you have a protected Linux/BSD server that isn’t publicly accessible.
 Typically, you may have what is commonly referred to as a